outofcoffee/imposter/docs/openapi_plugin.md

         name: Engineering
 ```

-> Note: the JSON example is specified as an object.
+> Note that the example is specified as an object, rather than literal JSON.

 Imposter currently supports JSON and YAML serialised content types in the response if they are specified in this way.
 If you want to return a different format, return a literal string, such as those above.